NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-gauge-chart.md

       }
          ]
         ```
-4. Now switch back to Html file of the page and provide the dataset array name in the [datasets] attribute.
+4. Now switch back to the Html file of the page and provide the dataset array name in the [datasets] attribute.
 For example,
         ```
 		[results] = ngxGaugeChartData
 		```
 5. Save the page and run the application.

 ### Example
-Consider an IT company wants a dashboard reports for the different branch to show key business performance indicators so that it can be compared easily with KPI (Key Performance Indicator).
+Consider an IT company wants a dashboard report to show key business performance indicators of its different branches, so that it can be compared easily with KPI (Key Performance Indicator).
 Here is an example,

 | Parameters | KPI |
 | :------: | :------: |